-The practice of voting is just a miniscule attempt on empowering democracy compared to those who choose to surrender opportunities for a better life in hopes of a better country for our people they are the ones who time and again implored, advised, rallied and warned everyone of the eventual loss of our freedoms.
+The practice of voting is just a minuscule attempt on empowering democracy compared to those who choose to surrender opportunities for a better life in hopes of a better country for our people; they are the ones who time and again implored, advised, rallied, and warned everyone of the eventual loss of our freedoms.

-The other ones will continue but with less vigor as before and will just ride the wave out.
-The special ones will grieve deeply and look at this tragedy as an opportunity to strengthen their case on the importance of democracy.
+The other ones will continue but with less vigor than before and will ride the wave out.
+The special ones will grieve profoundly and look at this tragedy as an opportunity to strengthen their case on the importance of democracy.

-All the while the people will reap what they sow and will experience evil inasmuch as they wouldn’t want to experience it and at the expense of their children.
+All the while, the people will reap what they sow and will experience evil inasmuch as they wouldn’t want to share it at the expense of their children.

-Surely, our country needs to hit rock bottom in order to achieve a breakthrough.
+Indeed, our country needs to hit rock bottom to achieve a breakthrough.

 I read the two posts and thought to myself that perhaps it is about time to give up.